Wichita County Court Records

 Wichita County Civil Court Records

-Civil litigation in Wichita County encompasses lawsuits over contracts, property disputes, personal injury claims, debt collection, foreclosures, and other non-criminal matters.
+Civil litigation in Wichita County covers lawsuits over contracts, property disputes, personal injury claims, debt collection, foreclosures, and other non-criminal matters.

 Courts Handling Civil Cases

-• District Courts (30th, 78th, 89th): Civil cases where the amount in controversy exceeds $200 or where specific subject-matter jurisdiction applies (e.g., title to land, election contests).
-The District Clerk’s office files and maintains these records.
+• District Courts (30th, 78th, 89th): Civil cases where the amount in controversy exceeds $200, or where specific subject-matter jurisdiction applies (such as title to land or election contests).
+The District Clerk's office files and maintains these records.

 • County Courts at Law No. 1 and No. 2: Civil matters within their concurrent or exclusive jurisdiction, including appeals from JP courts.
 The County Clerk maintains these files.

-• Justice of the Peace Courts: Small claims and civil suits involving amounts up to $20,000, as well as eviction (forcible detainer) cases.
+• Justice of the Peace Courts: Small claims and civil suits involving amounts up to $20,000, plus eviction (forcible detainer) cases.
 Records are kept at the individual JP court location.

 Filing and Copy Fees

-Fees for civil filings are set by statute and may be updated periodically.
-Common civil fee categories include:
+Civil filing fees are set by statute and may be updated periodically.
+Common fee categories include:

 • Filing a new civil suit (county court at law): statutory filing fee applies